Trans NIH Resources

 Trans NIH

-The Science and Technology Research Infrastructure for Discovery, Experimentation, and Sustainability (STRIDES) The STRIDES Initiative aims to help NIH and its institutes, centers, and offices (ICOs) accelerate biomedical research by reducing barriers in utilizing commercial cloud services.
+The Science and Technology Research Infrastructure for Discovery, Experimentation, and Sustainability (STRIDES) Initiative The STRIDES Initiative aims to help NIH and its institutes, centers, and offices (ICOs) accelerate biomedical research by reducing barriers in utilizing commercial cloud services.
 This initiative aims to harness the power of the cloud to accelerate biomedical discovery.
 NIH and NIH-funded researchers can take advantage of STRIDES benefits.
-These key benefits include: Professional services—Access to professional service consultations and technical support from the STRIDES Initiat… [learn more]
+These key benefits include: Professional services—Access to professional service consultations and technical support from the S… [learn more]